 Traditional: The belief that there is a set, core base of knowledge, generally unchanging from age to age, that every child should know to be considered an educated person; School is about being taught or gaining this knowledge base.
 Knowledge is usually broken down into specific subjects, ie math, English, history, science, etc., and studied individually for focus.

 This philosophy, not surprisingly, is behind all those traditional standardized tests and why we have a textbook market (both secular and Christian).
-It also was the prevailing educational philoshopy in much of America's earlier years as a nation.
+It also was the prevailing educational philosophy in much of America's earlier years as a nation.
 Noah Webster's textbooks and dictionaries provided the foundation for America's academic standards from the late 1700's and onward for over 100 years.